nospamcalfee/pico-ap-configure/README.md

 independent (easily ported?), flash file system handler.
 See https://github.com/nospamcalfee/ringbuffer

 Next step is initing a system for ssid/password/ip/mask.
-That is this project.
 I also incorporated the mdns stuff in this test. https://github.com/nospamcalfee/pico-ap-configure